imcharliesparks/react-next-template/README.md

 - This is a multi-purpose template for writing full-stack apps with SSR and serverless edge compatibility.

+### Setup
+- Node Version currently in use is v16.15.1

 ### To Research

 - [Authentication](https://next-auth.js.org)